 IDENTITY.
 We all have it.
 From the time I was 13 years old I have identified myself as being a person who “works out”.
 A weight banger, runner, fitness minded individual.
 I remember the very day that I birthed this identity.
 We had gone to a nearby town that we normally traveled to every couple of weeks to buy groceries.
 We had no real grocery store in the small town where I grew up but there was a larger town about 30 minutes away, just over the Maryland state border that had a Foodland, a movie theatre and even a Pizza Hut!
 They had bookstores, a library, a Hecks store (pre-curser to Kmart, Walmart and the like).
 I would always go with my mom because it was a treat to get the hell out of my tiny little existence and be where there was stuff going on.

 I found a book one trip called “Thin Thighs in 30 Days” and I bought it with my allowance.
 I had been asking my mom about dieting because my body was changing and I didn’t like the result.
 I had these boobs that kept getting bigger, my prior mostly boy-like figure was starting to curve out and I was determined to stop these changes.
-She had given me the lowdown on calorie counting (mom was a lifelong dieter), and I took all this information, ripped out all the diet and exercise articles in the magazines she got on a monthly basis and read that book from cover to cover when we got home.
+She had given me the lowdown on calorie counting and I took all this information, ripped out all the diet and exercise articles in the magazines she got on a monthly basis and read that book from cover to cover when we got home.

 That book spurred me to more books.
 The beginning of my relationship with weights was sparked by a book called Flex Appeal written by then Ms. Olympia Rachel McLish.
 I did all the exercises in it as directed.
 The diet I made up myself.
 Knowing about calories and weight and having a bit of success, I became really good at not eating, but I always “kept my head” about me.
 Despite dipping to about 105 pounds at one point in my young life I feel like I only flirted with anorexia.
-Maybe my genetic makeup as a banner underachiever saved me?
+Maybe my psychological makeup as a banner underachiever saved me?

 All in all, from around 1980 to 2013, the only span of time I had been without “training” as a part of my life was the first semester of my freshman year in college.
 I wouldn’t even call it a semester – maybe ½ of it, so not a long stretch.
 I did gain a good deal of weight during that time.
 Combination of beer and being introduced to fast food no doubt LOL.
 So, I quickly got back to my regime of work, restriction and minimal reward.
 My workout methods have varied over the decades but there was always structure, I always had goals and they were always based on more or less – more muscle, less fat, less boobs, more butt, less cellulite, more bicep definition, less scale weight…on and on…